Vanawy/drop-monitor-discord-bot/README.md

 1. Run `index.js` (i personally use [pm2](https://pm2.keymetrics.io/))

 # Usage
-1. Add bot to your server
+1. Add bot to your server ('Send Message', 'Embed Links', 'Add Reactions' permissions is required)
 1. Mention @bot in channel where notifications should appear (`ADMINISTRATOR` permission is required for user who wants to set channel)
 1. If all works fine bot will react with check emoji